tcheee/website-archive-back/README.md

 To run it locally, you must have docker, you should be able to going into the folder and run :
   - docker build . -t nest-web-app
   - docker run -p 49160:5000 nest-web-app

+/!\ If you want to run it locally, you must provide a ".env" file with the SUPABASE URL and Key!